 A Platform.
 A following.
 The sum total of all the work you have done, leading up to the release of your book, that connects you to your target audience.
 This includes all the ways you have built recognition for yourself and your area of expertise.
-This includes anything from committees you’ve served on, to articles you’ve written, tweets you’ve re-tweeted, the content on your public Page on Facebook (not your personal Wall), your professional website and/or blog, of course, the classes and workshops you have conducted, your public speaking gigs.
+This includes anything from committees you’ve served on, to articles you’ve written, tweets you’ve re-tweeted, the social media accounts you engage with regularly, the content on your public Page on Facebook (not your personal Wall), your professional website and/or blog, of course, the classes and workshops you have conducted, your public speaking gigs.

 It may seem a little disconnected, but your reasons for developing your platform are not the same as your frame of mind while you’re doing the work.